FOR IMMEDIATE DISTRIBUTION

 - Environmental Credit offerings from projects we develop and projects we invest in.

-ClimeCo is a respected global advisor, transaction facilitator, trader, and developer of environmental commodity market products, projects, and related services.
+ClimeCo is a respected global advisor, transaction facilitator, trader, and developer of environmental commodity market products and related solutions.
 We specialize in voluntary carbon, regulated carbon, renewable energy credits, plastics credits, and regional criteria pollutant trading programs.
-Complementing these programs is a team of professionals skilled in providing sustainability program management services, and developing and financing of GHG abatement and mitigation systems.
+Complimenting these programs is a team of professionals skilled in providing sustainability program management solutions and developing and financing of GHG abatement and mitigation systems.

 For more information or to discuss how ClimeCo can drive value for your organization, contact us at 484.415.0501, firstname.lastname@example.org, or through our website climeco.com.
-Follow us on LinkedIn, Facebook, Instagram, and Twitter using our handle, @ClimeCo.
+Be sure to follow us on LinkedIn, Facebook, Instagram, and Twitter using our handle, @ClimeCo.